 Reckless driving can cause a side-impact accident in some circumstances.
-Various factors can determine whether a side-impact accident occurs.
-For example, both the position of the vehicles involved in the accident and the actions of the drivers can affect the impact point of an accident.
-Likewise, the type of reckless driving involved can affect whether a side-impact accident results.
+Various factors determine whether a side-impact accident occurs.
+For example, both the direction of the vehicles involved in the accident and the actions of the drivers can affect the impact point of an accident.
+Also, the type of reckless driving involved can affect whether a side-impact accident results.

 Defining Reckless Driving

-The AAA Foundation for Traffic Safety published a study in 2016, in which researchers found that 87% of all drivers had engaged in at least one risky driving behavior within the past 30 days.
-Many risky driving behaviors include those that fall within the general definition of reckless driving, such as:
+The AAA Foundation for Traffic Safety published a study in 2016 in which researchers found that 87% of all drivers had engaged in at least one risky driving behavior within the past 30 days.
+Many of the risky driving behaviors are ones that fall within the general definition of reckless driving, and they included:

 - Excessively speeding

 - Tailgating or following too closely